bibanon/tubeup/README.md

 Note that care should be taken when uploading entire channels.
 Read the appropraite section [in this guide](https://archive.org/about/faqs.php#Collections) for creating collections, and contact the [collections staff](mailto:collections-service@archive.org) if you're uploading a channel or multiple channels on one subject (gaming or horticulture for example), they'll create a collection for you or merge any uploaded items based on the Youtube uploader name that are already up into a new collection.

-**Dumping entire channels into Community Video is abusive and may get your account locked.** _Talk to the admins first before doing large uploads it's better to ask for guidence or help first than run afowl with the rules._
+**Dumping entire channels into Community Video is abusive and may get your account locked.** _Talk to the admins first before doing large uploads it's better to ask for guidence or help first than run afoul of the rules._

 **If you do not own a collection you will need to be added as an admin for that collection if you want to upload to it** Talk to the collection owner or staff if you need assistance with this.

 ## Privacy disclaimer
-As apart of the metadata collection process, youtube-dl (a dependency of Tubeup) prints out the full file location of the video file as well as the external IP address of the machine mirroring the video.
+As a part of the metadata collection process, youtube-dl (a dependency of Tubeup) prints out the full file location of the video file as well as the external IP address of the machine mirroring the video.

 Example: